robaki/wiktfinnish/README.md

 [I've forked the original repo to fix the documentation.
-There original one isn't clear, contains some errors and the project looks abandoned]
+The original one isn't clear, contains some errors and the project looks abandoned]

 # Wiktfinnish - Inflecting Finnish words